 - Disable the Treat First Row As Column Headers option if the Source data file does not contain column headers.
-Hevo, then, automatically creates these during ingestion.
+Hevo automatically creates the headers during ingestion.
 Default setting: Enabled.

-If this option is disabled, you must whitelist Hevo’s IP addresses to allow Hevo to connect to your MySQL host.
+If this option is disabled, you must whitelist Hevo’s IP addresses to allow Hevo to connect to your FTP host.